khaors/geocompr/main.md

-When merging or performing map algebra on rasters, their resolution, projection, origin and/or extent has to match.
-Otherwise, how should we add the values of one raster with a resolution of 0.2 decimal degrees to a second with a resolution of 1 decimal degree?
-The same problem arises when we would like to merge satellite imagery from different sensors with different projections and resolutions.
-We can deal with such mismatches by aligning the rasters.

 This section uses the `elev` object from section \@ref(manipulating-raster-objects) and which is also available from the `spData` package.
 The `projectRaster()` function reprojects one raster to a desired projection, say from UTM to WGS84.